RogelioMtz/Go-WarehouseServer/README.md

 ### go.mod
 The `go.mod` file defines the module and its dependencies.

+### server.go
+The `server.go` file contains the implementation of the server, including the router setup and handlers for the API endpoints.

 ### warehouseRegistration.rest
 The `warehouseRegistration.rest` file contains HTTP requests for interacting with the GoTestServer API.
 You can use this file with a REST client like VS Code's REST Client extension to test the API endpoints.